-Announcer Marisela Alfonso Madrigal in Spain: "At 53, I breathe the freedom I never had in Cuba."
+Announcer Marisela Alfonso Madrigal in Spain: "At 53 years old, I breathe the freedom I never had in Cuba."

-In June last, he decided to emigrate to Spain, and since then, he is fulfilling the dreams that he would never have achieved in Cuba, despite his talent and effort.
+Last June, he decided to emigrate to Spain, and since then, he has been achieving the dreams he would never have been able to fulfill in Cuba, despite his talent and hard work.

 Locutora cubana Marisela Alfonso Madrigal © Facebook / Marisela Alfonso Madrigal